icann/OCTO-TE-labs/DNSSEC 06 - Chain of Trust.md

 grpX.lab_domain.
 60    IN      DS      2404 8 2 8A4D8024E59D115331C8ECAF715E1168A429282646E6861420BEF8D1 7F9676E7
 ```

-Now see if your resolver return the AD flag.
+Now see if your resolver returns the AD flag.

 ```
-dig grpX.lab_domain SOA
+$ dig grpX.lab_domain SOA
 ```

 And finally go back to [dnsviz.net](https://dnsviz.net) and retest your domain.
 This time a DS record should be shown.